the-butcher/MOTH.HA.1/README.md

 OK filter intersections by height only on instances having cli materials OK add UI for "devices", pumps, switches, ...
 OK page becomes unresponsive after a while (maybe after many text updates) :: texts were updated too often, dispose of geometry was added, text geometry resolution reduced
--- when using forecast early hours become unavailble later in the day and light intensities become negative, likely due to naive interpolation
+OK when using forecast early hours become unavailble later in the day and light intensities become negative, likely due to naive interpolation
--- reduce weather information to maybe a single symbol -- show connection state of sensors, switches
+OK reduce weather information to maybe a single symbol -- show connection state of sensors, switches

-- sensors
-  - moth, 1xPM, 2xCO2
-  - Aranet Radiation, needs to be close to Raspberry, OK with radiation, not OK with CO2 -

 possible improvements: